martamoroni/Pig/README.md

 ## Play the game

-the game can either be started by executing the main file in the pig directory or by executing:
+The game can either be started by executing the main file in the pig directory or by executing:
 ```
 make start
 ```